AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 // lambda as callable
 foreach(primes.begin(), primes.end(), [](int & i) {});
 ```
-Let’s look at each case in detail:
+Let's look at each case in detail:
 - When we pass the name of a function as a function argument,
-  we **don’t** really pass the function itself but a pointer or reference to it.
+  we **don't** really pass the function itself but a pointer or reference to it.
   As with arrays (see Section 7.4), function arguments _decay_ to a pointer when passed by value,
   and in the case of a parameter whose type is a template parameter,
   a pointer-to-function type will be deduced.